wladislavk/dss-third-party/README.md

 # Docker setup for DS3

 This repositry contains base docker image for *DS3* project development.
-It also contains scripts to run all projects as a bunch of containers
+It also contains scripts to run all DS3-Docker projects as a group of linked containers.

 ## Quickstart